damianhakert/damianhakert.github.io/source/handbook/contracts/index.md

 **6\.
 Non-competition**

-6.1 Without the prior written permission of GitLab, the Contributor is prohibited for the duration of the term of this Contractor Agreement and for a period of 24 months following the term of this Contractor Agreement to establish, run, have run or jointly run a business identical, similar or related to that of the Employer, either directly or indirectly , or to work in any capacity in such a business, either on a paid or unpaid basis, or to have a share in it of any nature whatsoever.
+6.1 Without the prior written permission of GitLab, the Contributor is prohibited for the duration of the term of this Contractor Agreement and for a period of 24 months following the term of this Contractor Agreement to establish, run, have run or jointly run a business that offers source code management software and services, either directly or indirectly , or to work in any capacity in such a business, either on a paid or unpaid basis, or to have a share in it of any nature whatsoever.
-6.2 The business of GitLab is offering source code management software and services.

 **7\.
 Business relations**
 7.1	During the term of this Agreement Contributor shall not, without GitLab’s prior